Last Updated: 7/22/2023 | July 22nd, 2023

-After living here for 7 years, I can safely say that Austin is one of the best cities in the country.
+Austin is one of the best cities in the country to visit.
 Nothing is more than 20 minutes away from anywhere else making it an easy city to navigate as you explore.
 It’s a perfect destination for a 3-4 day trip.
 And, since it’s not a huge city, you won’t have a problem getting around no matter where you stay.

 Book Your Trip: Logistical Tips and Tricks